Experience-Monks/jam3-lesson-asyncjs/lessons/5-Promises/index.md

 })
 ```

-When a `.then` statement returns a promise which is what the `imageLoader` function does the next `.then` callback wont be fired until the returned promise resolves.
+When a `.then` statement returns a promise, which is what the `imageLoader` function does, the next `.then` callback wont be fired until the returned promise resolves.

 Later on we do:
 ```javascript